palewire/first-visual-story/readthedocs/index.rst

 Lucky for us, Yeogurt is pre-configured to flatten our dynamic site.
 And GitHub has a hosting service for publishing static pages.
 Here's all it takes.

-Go to GitHub's page for the repository.
-Click on the "Settings" tab.
-Scroll down to the "GitHub Pages" section.
-Select "master branch /docs folder" as the source.
-Hit save.

-This will result in any files pushed to the "docs" directory of your repository being published on the web.
-For free.

 Next, open the ``package.json`` file at the root of the project.
 Scroll to the bottom.
 In the ``config`` section edit it to instruct Gulp to flatten files to the ``docs`` directory.